-In 2021, the Company entered into stock borrow and stock loaned transactions with an affiliate, Prime Dealer Services Corp., in order to fund a portion of its Corporate equities trading activity.
+The Company enters into securities borrowed and securities loaned transactions primarily with an affiliate, PDS, in order to fund a portion of its Corporate equities trading.

+Receivables from brokers, dealers and clearing organizations includes initial and variation margin requirements posted to exchanges by broker-dealer affiliates that clear certain derivatives and futures contracts for the Company after consideration of eligible offset as described in Note 2.
 Payables to brokers, dealers and clearing organizations include margin loans (net of related cash and short sale proceeds) with MS&Co. in order to fund a portion of the Company's Corporate equities trading activity.

-Receivables and payables to brokers, dealers and clearing organizations also includes initial and variation margin requirements posted to exchanges by broker-dealer affiliates that clear certain OTC derivatives for the Company after consideration of eligible offset as described in Note 2.
+Receivables from and payables to customers include amounts arising from cash collateral posted to and received from affiliates, including broker dealer affiliates, related to bilateral OTC derivatives after consideration of eligible offset as described in Note 2.
+Receivables from customers also includes cash collateral posted to affiliates related to reverse repurchase and repurchase agreements.

-Other secured financings include OTC derivative contracts with affiliates which are not classified as Trading liabilities because they fail net investment criteria as described further in Note 7.
+Other secured financings include OTC derivative contracts with affiliates which are not classified as Trading liabilities because they fail net investment criteria as described further in Note 8.

-The Company has agreements with affiliates for other activities, including a tax sharing agreement with the Ultimate Parent as described in Note 12 and other activities as described further below.
-Unsettled amounts for these activities are recorded within Receivables from or Payables to affiliates, are payable on demand, and bear interest at rates established by the treasury function of the Firm.
-These rates reflect the rate of interest that the Firm incurs in funding its business (the "Firm proxy rate").
+The Company has agreements with affiliates for other activities, including a tax sharing agreement with the Ultimate Parent as described in Note 13 and other activities as described further below.
+Unsettled amounts for these activities are recorded within Receivables from or Payables to affiliates, and are payable on demand.

 The Company applies global transfer pricing policies among affiliates.
-These policies are consistent with 2017 Organization for Economic Cooperation and Development ("OECD") Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations.
+These policies are consistent with 2022 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations.
 The Firm has also engaged in negotiations of Advanced Pricing Agreements with selected tax authorities in respect of its key transfer pricing methodologies.
+Negotiations may result in changes to methodologies or inputs that could have an impact on the Company's statement of financial condition in the future.

-The Company shares the majority of its non-interest expenses with MS&Co., who is the primary employing entity for the U.S. business activities undertaken by the Company, based on the level of business activity transacted on MS&Co. relative to the Company.
+The Company shares the majority of its non-interest expenses with MS&Co., who is the primary employing entity for the U.S. business activities undertaken by the Company, based on the level of activity on the Company relative to MS&Co.